 4. AWARDS- The ILRAA, in conjunction with the School's Advisory Council, sponsors just two alumni awards: the Judge William B. Groat Alumni Award and the Jerome Alpern Distinguished Alumni Award.
 Conferral of local alumni awards by Chapters is discouraged; any such proposal must be discussed in advance with the ILRAA President.

-5. REPORTING- Following each chapter event, the chapter Chair should submit a written report to the Association President and the External Relations office describing the event in detail, including costs and an attendance list.
-Chapter Chairs also are required tosubmit an Annual Report to the Board of Directors covering Chapter activities over the past twelve months.
-This report should be submitted at least ten days prior to the Board meeting immediately preceding the annual Spring meeting of the Association membership.